practicalli/clojure-web-services/create-a-webserver-with-ring/run-webserver.md

 # Run webserver

-> **Note** Run the webserver we use Leiningen, the Clojure build automation tool.
+> ####Note:: Run the webserver we use Leiningen, the Clojure build automation tool.
 In the root of your Clojure project, the directory that contains `project.clj`

 In a command line terminal, navigate to the root of your project and type the following command